12 Tips and Tricks to Spice Up Your Bland eLearning Courses

 Try using video:

-It's applying gaming principles to a particular course -- in order to achieve some desired end.
-Your audience engages in some kind of game so that they might win something, and in return, you get something you want out of them, too.
 Games definitely make the course more enjoyable to use for the learner.
-Gamification elements range from simple progress bars like the “percentage complete” reminder, badges and awards that can be earned for a wide range of activities, to providing positive feedback as learner’s progress through the course.
-However, it's much more than just points and levels... it's about presenting a challenge, and using interactivity and feedback to achieve specific goals.
-Hint: Don't focus on entertainment!
+Games represent much more than just points and levels... it's about presenting a challenge, and using interactivity and feedback to achieve specific goals.
+Just remember, don't focus on entertainment!
 For further information watch this presentation from Karl Kapp.

 Identify your audience and stick with them:

-Identify your opportunities, find your audience, and supply them with engaging content.
-Your eLearning strategy does not have to appeal everyone in the company, just those that will actually take the course.
+Identify your opportunities, find your audience, and provide them with engaging content.
+Your eLearning strategy does not have to appeal everyone single person in the company, just those that will actually take the course.
 The key in all of this is to put yourself in the position of the new learner.
 And by doing this, you’ll make a course that is relevant and successful.

 Present a Story:

-Creating a hook that will engage an audience is an important part of eLearning development.
 Crafting a story which can capture the imagination of the learner is a great technique to spice up your courses.
 An element of storytelling is the creation and resolution of suspense as a way to draw in the learner.
-A great way to get people to continue is to withhold information from them.
-This can be as complex as creating a mystery where the lesson works toward true resolution, or it can be as simple as grouping tasks together and delaying the time judgment is finally given.
-People remember stories not a pile of facts.
-Think about how you can convert your organization’s information into an easy-to-remember story all of your prospects can remember.
+Think about how you content you already have in your company, into an easy-to-remember stories.

-One way to breathe life into your courses is to move learners from being passive recipients of information to active and engaged learners.
+One way to breathe life into your courses is activate learners.
 Using an active voice rather than the passive voice it’s a good start, but not enough.
-You can achieve higher levers of engagement by including activities that will make them think and analyze and by inspiring students to explore and get them to “pull” or discover the information they need along the course.
+You can go further by including activities that will make them think and analyze and by inspiring students to explore and get them to “pull” or discover the information they need along the course.